Are you planning a website for your new business? Good for you!

 By identifying knowledge gaps, you’ll be able to clearly see how to hone in and fine-tune your product or service offering.

 What is your solution to their problem?

 Once you’ve identified what that solution is, it should be simple for your customer to understand and use.
 This is especially true for businesses that offer services vs. products.

 A customer can see a product.
 You might have a brick-and-mortar store where they can visit and touch, smell, or taste your product.

 But when you offer services, the scope of what you will or will not do needs to be clearly defined in a manner that the customer fully understands.
-The proposal needs to spell it all out.
-Concepts need to be understood.

 Once you’ve done a good job answering these questions, you will be able to create a marketing message that makes sense to your target audience.